pBread/Entity-Query/README.md

 Searching/filtering/finding records is one of the most common frontend tasks.
 However, it remains one of the more tedious and cognitively heavy aspects of building an app.

-MoSearch is designed to allow developers to search/filter/find records in a simple, performant and unobtrusive manner.
+MoSearch allows developers to search/filter/find records in a simple, performant and unobtrusive manner.

 ## Features